therehimli/therehimli/README.md

 - 👋 Hi, I’m @therehimli
-- 📫 How to reach me Telegram:therehimli.
+- 📫 How to reach me Telegram: @orkhanrahimli.